2004 Davis Cup

 The 2004 Davis Cup was the 93rd edition of the tournament between nations in men's tennis.
 A total of 130 nations participated in the tournament.
 In the final, Spain defeated the United States at the Estadio de La Cartuja in Seville, Spain, on 3–5 December, giving Spain their second title.

+Turkmenistan made its first appearance in the tournament.